-If the partnership cooperated with an international boycott, it must provide you with a copy of its Form 5713.
-As a general or limited partner, you must file your own Form 5713 to report the partnership's activities and any other boycott operations that you may have.
+If the partnership cooperated with an international boycott, it must give you a copy of its Form 5713.
+You must file your own Form 5713 to report the partnership's activities and any other boycott operations that you may have.
 You may lose certain tax benefits if the partnership participated in, or cooperated with, an international boycott.
 See Form 5713 and its instructions for more information.